Above all, the most common leaks found in an engine are, intake manifold leaks.

 A fuel trim problem can occur, if the intake manifold has the tiniest leak.
 If you just use your eyes and ears to find the leak; it will become very time-consuming.
 So, anytime air leaks through the intake manifold; it will cause air to get sucked in.
 Whatever is in the air that’s pulled in; will compromise the mixture of the fuel and air.
 As a result, this will impact the emission and the engine systems.

-If you have a smoke machine, then multiple leaks can be diagnosed in a shorter amount of time.
+But, if you have a smoke machine, then multiple leaks can be diagnosed; in a shorter amount of time.
 This machine does this by, allowing the intake manifold to become pressurized; while placing vapor and smoke into the system.

-So, if a leak truly does exist, then smoke will be drawn out.
+So, if intake manifold leaks truly does exist, then smoke will be drawn out.
 Firstly, find a vacuum port and attach the smoke machine to it.
 Ensure that you have the right sized plug, when blocking the throttle body.
-The (PCV) system must be blocked off as well.
-If the PCV system or oil filter has smoke coming out of it and the engine is not misfiring; then it probably means there is a crack or leak underneath the intake manifold.
+Then, the (PCV) system, must be blocked off as well.
+Check if the PCV system or oil filter has smoke coming out of it.

 Testing For, Internal Vacuum Leaks ( V6/V8 Engines)

 Most of the time this will also cause, high oil consumption.
 Seal off all openings, remove the (PCV) valve and plug it.
 Remove the dipstick and attach a vacuum gauge to the dipstick tube.
 Start the engine.
 Pulling one to three inches of vacuum is normal.
-Finally, pulling anything from eight to eighteen, confirms an internal vacuum leak.
+But, pulling anything from, eight to eighteen, confirms an internal vacuum leak.

 This could mean that: